philcryer/fak3r.com/content/post/2021-06-18-server-linux-servers-by-default.md

 ./base-secure clean
 ```

 Hit the [GitHub](https://github.com/philcryer/base-secure) page for the code.
-Feedback EXTREMELY appreicated either on that page, or my twitter, where I'm still [@fak3r](https://twitter.com/fak3r)
+Feedback EXTREMELY appreciated, either on that page, or my twitter, where I'm still [@fak3r](https://twitter.com/fak3r)